 Perhaps the first article about Fly Predators was in Horse and Horseman in July 1977.
 When you read that article what’s notable is that the story about Fly Predators and how to control flies around horses hasn’t changed that much.
 You’ll also notice in our teeny little ad that the price for 5,000 Fly Predators was $12.00.
 Now 38 years later the price is just $19.95.
 Considering that gas in 1977 was selling for $.65 per gallon vs. $3.00 today, Fly Predators were and still are a remarkable bargain.
 Also significant is that the customer mentioned in the article, Bob Buell of B and B Stables, is still a customer today.
 That speaks to the results our “crazy idea” of putting out bugs to get rid of flies can deliver.

-Today in our 40th year of business, Fly Predators have become the preferred method of fly control for all types of animal owners and others with an abundance of rotting organic matter that creates flies.
+Today in our 41st year of business, Fly Predators have become the preferred method of fly control for all types of animal owners and others with an abundance of rotting organic matter that creates flies.
 We’ve served hundreds of thousands of customers and the majority of them use Fly Predators as long as they have their animals.
-Some other notable long term (30+ years) customers beside Dr. Miller and Bob Buell include Julie Goodnight and Pat Parelli to name just a few.
+Another notable long term (30+ years) customer beside Dr. Miller and Bob Buell is Pat Parelli.

 The other thing to notice today is that while we started with tiny ads and the chemical folks had big ones, today it’s the biological folks that do more marketing than the chemical folks.
-The world has changed a lot in 40 years.
+The world has changed a lot in 41 years.
 While we’ve grown tremendously and very high tech, our business principals and product value have not.
-We still offer the best product with the best service that’s even a better deal today in relative dollar cost than it was 40 years ago.
-And mom (now more than 90 years young and who switched from raising horses to miniature goats when she didn’t feel safe to ride) still works here every day.
-We’d be honored to serve you for the next 40 years.
+We still offer the best product with the best service that’s even a better deal today in relative dollar cost than it was 41 years ago.
+And mom (now more than 90 years young and who switched from raising horses to miniature goats when she didn’t feel safe to ride) still comes in the office.
+We’d be honored to serve you for the next 41 years.

 - Tom Spalding, Chief Fly Guy